Get Started

 Nowadays, sales enablement is essential - teams with it have an undeniable edge; they tend to have an average 49% win rate in comparison to the average 42.5% without.
 MEDDICC CRO Pim Roelofsen hosted a panel to dive into all things sales enablement, joined by sales enablement leaders Malvina El-Sayegh, George Campbell, and Dan Stratton.

 Malvina, George, and Dan each took different routes to sales enablement, and they were able to provide distinct insights into the variety of enablement-related topics discussed.
-This article will share some key takeaways from the panel, but if you want to check out the full discussion, you can watch it here!
+This article will share some key takeaways from the panel, but if you want to check out the full discussion, you can watch it here: Sales Enablement is a Team Game.

 What’s one thing our panelists wish they knew when starting out?